canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

 =======================

 At this point, your MAAS server should be set up and configured correctly.
-To test it, follow these steps:
+(You may need to wait for images to complete importing, though; go to the Images page of the web UI to check the status of this process.)
+To test MAAS, follow these steps:

 #.
 Prepare a computer by configuring it to boot via PXE.
 This computer
    need not be a computer you plan to certify; anything that can